 Now our intake hose gets a hole in it sucking additional air which is not detected by ECU.
 However the oxygen sensor will detect leaner condition (more air, same amount of fuel), and ask for an increase in fuel amount, which will raise the STFT (short-term fuel trim).

-Once the Short-term fuel trim settles around one number and stops raising, it is a signal for a longterm fuel trim to make a permanent adjust to the fuel amount.
+Once the Short-term fuel trim settles around one number and stops raising, it is a signal for a long-term fuel trim to make a permanent adjustment to the fuel amount.

 If we had STFT +20% before, the LTFT would raise to the same level of 20% and STFT can go back to 0% and stay there unless there is another signal to increase the fuel amount.